 It ran out of beer while we were there – we hope you have better luck!

-Now that you have an idea of where to find budget food in Havana, check out our Cuba budget travel guide for more information on travelling to the island nation!
+Now that you have an idea of where to find Havana cuban food on a budget, check out our Cuba budget travel guide for more information on travelling to the island nation!

 Pin it and help others find it too!